PaulineLauw/Transition-Times/README.md

 ## Introduction

 This project provides the code to assess transition time through ECG signal in varying anxiety stimuli.
-It is the author's semester project (12 credits) in ETH Zürich.

 ## Summary